MrBlawk/Portfolio/README.md

-Peronsal portfolio of work I've done from 2019 - 2022.
+Peronsal portfolio of work and little projects I've done from 2019 - 2022.